-- 1. Refer to Glossary for definition. - Annualised rental income is annual 'rental income' (as defined in the Glossary) at the balance sheet date, except that car park and commercialisation income are included on a net basis (after deduction for operational outgoings).
-Annualised rental income includes temporary lettings.

-Net estimated rental value is gross estimated rental value, as defined. - Net estimated rental value is gross estimated rental value, as defined in the Glossary, after deducting expected rent payable. - 4.
-Comprises the development pipeline refer to Glossary for definition. - 5.
-The prior year data has been restated to align with the updated categories disclosed. - 6.
+- Notes: 1.
+Refer to Glossary for definition. - 2.
+Annualised rental income is annual 'rental income' (as defined in the Glossary) at the balance sheet date, except that car park and commercialisation income are included on a net basis (after deduction for operational outgoings).
+Annualised rental income includes temporary lettings.3.
+Net estimated rental value is gross estimated rental value, as defined in the Glossary, after deducting expected rent payable. - 4.
+Comprises the development pipeline refer to Glossary for definition.
+5. The prior year data has been restated to align with the updated categories disclosed. - 6.
 Net initial yield refer to Glossary for definition.
-This calculation includes all properties including those sites with no income. - 7.
-Equivalent yield refer to Glossary for definition.
-Future developments are excluded from the calculation of equivalent yield on the Combined Portfolio. - 8.
+This calculation includes all properties including those sites with no income.
+7. Equivalent yield refer to Glossary for definition.
+Future developments - are excluded from the calculation of equivalent yield on the Combined Portfolio. - 8.
 The like-for-like portfolio refer to Glossary for definition.